 - where there are disagreements with school/LA/health, we can explore options and support with next steps, including with SEND tribunals.

 When we receive a request for information, advice and support we consider how our resources, training and outreach might enable the child, young person or parent to understand their choices and help them with their chosen option.

-Where information, advice and support needs cannot be met via these available resources our ‘Information, Advice and Support Workers’ might provide individual advice and support to someone.
-Most of this will be provided via email or through arranged advice appointments.
+Where information, advice and support needs cannot be met via these available resources we might provide individual advice and support to someone by phone, email or virtually.

 We are impartial; we do not favour any party or have influence over the outcome of any meeting.

 By using online meeting support, we are able to support more people than when we physically attend meetings.
 This is due to the time it takes for travel across the county.
 However, any request for ‘in person’ support at a meeting will considered on an individual basis.

 Priority for attending meetings